 Jungle Tide is 12km (30 minutes) from the centre of Kandy and about 300 metres higher up near the very top of the huge Hanthana tea plantation.

-If you plan to come with your own driver or self-drive, please read the sections below.
+If you plan to come with your own driver or self-drive, please read the relevant sections below.

 We are able to arrange pickups from Katanaiyake airport, central Kandy or anywhere else in the island and this is how we recommend you come to Jungle Tide as we use reliable drivers who can be trusted not to take you on detours to places where they receive commission.

 From Kandy Bus or Train Station